uf-icbr-bioinformatics/ba3p/README.md

 Short | Long | Description
 ------|------|------------
   -m  |--missingChar C  | Use character C to represent unknown alleles (otherwise the reference allele will be used).
   -o  |--outPattern P   | Use string P as the name of the output file(s).
-If P contains the sequence {}, it will be replaced by each chromosome name.
+If P contains the sequence {}, it will be replaced by each chromosome name, and a separate output file will be created for each chromosome.
+Otherwise, output will be written to a single file.
   -b  |--bothAlleles    | If specified, the program will print two bases for each SNP, according to the genotype (AA, AB, or BB).
   -r  |--removeMissing  | If specified, the program will only print SNPs that appear in all the VCF files.
   -q  |--quality Q      | Use Q as the quality threshold.
 If not specified, the quality threshold will be read from the VCF file, if present, otherwise it will be set to the default value of 30.